viliusl/node-workshop/README.md

   of the workshop.
 * [Exercises](02-exercises/README.md): this is the part where you get to write code.
 See below for more information on the exercises.
-* [Solved Exercises](03-solved-exercises/README.md): this contains the same exercise as in the previous part, but "solved" and runnable.
-This is reference information in case you really really can't figure it out.

-# Instructions for the Exercises
-* Can be found in [the exercises folder](02-exercises/README.md).
-* Should be read carefully.
-You don't need to read them all at once, but the introduction is important, and the per-exercise information can be read before each exercise.